We take every aspect of your personal profile into consideration when calculating your admissions chances.

 What book, artwork, film, or music has changed the way you think about the world?
 How so?

-Some students have a background, identity, interest, talent or challenge that is so meaningful they believe their application would be incomplete without it.
+Some students have a background, identity, interest, talent, or challenge that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.

 Think about someone you routinely see but never notice.
 Reflect on why you think this is.
 How might this newfound awareness change you?

 Some say social media is superficial with no room for expressing deep or complex ideas.
-We challenge you to defy these skeptics by describing yourself as fully and accurately as possible in the 280-character limit of a tweet.
+We challenge you to defy these skeptics by describing yourself as fully and accurately as possible within the 280-character limit of a tweet.
 Use the rest of your word count to reflect upon this challenge.

 The essay demonstrates your ability to write clearly and concisely on a selected topic and helps you distinguish yourself in your own voice.
 What do you want the readers of your application to know about you apart from courses, grades, and test scores?
 Choose the option that best helps you answer that question and write an essay of no more than 650 words, using the prompt to inspire and structure your response.
 Remember: 650 words is your limit, not your goal.
 Use the full range if you need it, but don‘t feel obligated to do so.